-Our her.stories [working title] media project is growing.
+Our Our Stories: In Vivid Color media project is growing.
 We continue filming girls and gender non-conforming youth of color from regions we have yet to visit through video conferencing applications and first-person mobile filmmaking practices to explore how they are adjusting to life under COVID-19: its effects on their education, family and personal relationships, their creative practices and dreams, and their emotional and physical health.
 The nine cast members who have been interviewed have been invited to reflect on the many changes they’ve experienced since filming to actualize their stories and address our current reality.

 Breakthrough Spotlight is a collaborative video and podcast series featuring stories and conversations on the issues affecting partner organizations and the communities they serve, as well as our youth documentary cast, and other activists and artists from around the world.
 Our goals are to uplift and amplify the innovative and impactful ways they are responding to the crisis of COVID-19, share resources, and create opportunities in these uncertain times.
 We will also ask our participants to reimagine our current systems in ways that are more equitable, inclusive, and sustainable for all, including our planet.